neural-electrophysiology-tool-team/reptilearn/docs/mqtt_serial_bridge.md

 # Configuring interfaces

 The Arduino program can interface with different electronic devices.
 The file [system/config/arena_config.json](../system/config/arena_config.json) defines which interfaces will be used with each Arduino board.
 It uses the JSON format.
 Unfortunately, you have to edit it by hand.
+As with the arena.py config file, you may want to first make a copy of this file and edit the copy instead.
+In your arena.py config file update the value of `arena_config_path` to reflect the path of the copied file.

 The basic structure is an object with a key for each arduino.
 The keys should be the same as the ones you used in the arena config.py file.

 For example, a setup with two boards, one for controlling two LEDs, and one to trigger the cameras could look like this: